swethamanu/isldetection/README.md

 ## IDENTIFYING THE DATASET

-We searched the web and found a suitable dataset on Github by @Karthikeyu who had developed a similar application.
+We searched the web and found a suitable dataset on Github by user [Karthikeyu](https://github.com/Karthikeyu) who had developed a similar application.
 It is a self created dataset and all the images were captured by him.
 It included signs for alphabets (A-Z) and digits (1-9), a total of 35 classes.

 #### TEST-TRAIN SPLIT